Television set: LCD

 In 2007, LCD televisions surpassed sales of CRT-based televisions globally for the first time, and their sales figures relative to other technologies accelerated.
 LCD TVs quickly displaced the only major competitors in the large-screen market, the plasma display panel and rear-projection television.
 In the mid-2010s LCDs became, by far, the most widely produced and sold television display type.

 LCDs also have disadvantages.
 Other technologies address these weaknesses, including OLEDs, FED and SED.
+LCDs can have quantum dots and mini-LED backlights to enhance image quality.

 OLED

 An OLED (organic light-emitting diode) is a light-emitting diode (LED) in which the emissive electroluminescent layer is a film of organic compound which emits light in response to an electric current.
 This layer of organic semiconductor is situated between two electrodes.
 Generally, at least one of these electrodes is transparent.
 OLEDs are used to create digital displays in devices such as television screens.
 It is also used for computer monitors, portable systems such as mobile phones, handheld game consoles and PDAs.

 There are two main families of OLED: those based on small molecules and those employing polymers.
 Adding mobile ions to an OLED creates a light-emitting electrochemical cell or LEC, which has a slightly different mode of operation.
 OLED displays can use either passive-matrix (PMOLED) or active-matrix addressing schemes.
 Active-matrix OLEDs (AMOLED) require a thin-film transistor backplane to switch each individual pixel on or off, but allow for higher resolution and larger display sizes.

 An OLED display works without a backlight.
 Thus, it can display deep black levels and can be thinner and lighter than a liquid crystal display (LCD).
 In low ambient light conditions such as a dark room, an OLED screen can achieve a higher contrast ratio than an LCD, whether the LCD uses cold cathode fluorescent lamps or LED backlight.